 What's the deadline for taking an RMD?

-Which retirement accounts require minimum distributions?
+Which retirement accounts require RMDs?

 How are RMDs calculated?